triasha72/triasha72/README.md

 The gap I'm trying to close: I can build surrogate models that produce correct results.
 I can't always derive why they produce correct results or prove when they won't.
-Closing that gap - from empirical to mathematical - is the thread connecting everything I'm working on.
+Closing that gap,from empirical to mathematical, is the thread connecting everything I'm working on.

 Planned next: multifidelity GP applied to the EM solver